ecoiahq/content-ops-starter/content/pages/digital-services.md

       mission, ensuring you connect with the right audience in the right way.

-      ## Pricing That Fits Your Business

-      We know budget matters.
+      But we know budget matters.
 What we can tell you upfront is that our services start from **£600**.

       But pricing isn’t one-size-fits-all either.
 Instead of rigid packages, we